syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-PDF-Conversion/Use-alternate-font-without-installing).

 ### Supported script types

-The following table illustrates the supported script types by .Net Word library (DocIO) in Word to Image(Portable) conversion.
+The following table illustrates the supported script types by .NET Word library (DocIO) in Word to Image(Portable) conversion.

 <table>
 <thead>